TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Instead of opening up the file browser, make a visual-studio-like dialog where you simply choose the project name and by default it will show the community arenas location, only then you can press "Browse" to change location

-- Opening will have an inline radio button where we can choose either community or official

-- Asynchronously compress maps to 7z for easier transmission
-	- If the maps don't match and we need to download, rename the unmatching map to _old or _unmatching or _local

 - Try to reimplement that swap buffers without UB and so that it doesn't crash on windows

 - Maybe let's try using clang's stdlib on Windows?